dresden-elektronik/deconz-rest-doc/docs/endpoints/websocket/index.md

     </tbody>
 </table>

-Note that only one of `config`, `name`, or `state` will be present per `changed` event.
+Note that one `changed` event can contain one or multiple `config`, `name`, or `state` attributes.

-Note that the Websocket functionality is still under development.
+The Websocket functionality is still under development.
 Notably `added` and `deleted` notifications might not be issued under all circumstances.